The Dreamcast predicted everything about modern consoles

 9/9/99.
 20 years ago today, the Dreamcast landed in America.
-And even though it was ultimately absolute failure, it changed the face of console gaming forever.
+And even though it was ultimately an absolute failure, it changed the face of console gaming forever.
 It brought the power Sega's arcade hardware into your living room (at a price more palatable than the Neo-Geo).
 It banked on network connectivity by including a modem.
 And it even ran Windows!
 You can draw a clear line from the Dreamcast to today's systems, making it seem even more remarkable in retrospect.
 Now that we're gearing up for another generation of home gaming systems, it's worth taking a look back at exactly how it foretold our current gaming landscape.

 Sponsored Links